CosmosOS/Cosmos/Docs/articles/Kernel/VFS.md

 ![Free Space](https://raw.githubusercontent.com/CosmosOS/Cosmos/master/Docs/articles/Kernel/images/File%20System%20Free%20Space.PNG)

-You have probably noticed the "0:\" argument passed to this function, this is the id of the drive that we want to get available free space of.
+You have probably noticed the "0:\" argument passed to this function, this is the ID of the drive that we want to get available free space of.
-Cosmos using DOS drive naming system and this is why we use "0".
+Cosmos uses the DOS drive naming system, this is why we use "0".

 **Attention**: Typing "0:/" instead of "0:\\" might lead to errors, you've been warned.